 By the time of the rebrand, Local Brewing had donated close to 18,000 meals to people in need.
 What’s more, their beers were finding an audience well beyond Melbourne too, as the team secured distribution across Australia’s East Coast.

-For now, their focus isn’t just on making sure food gets to those who could use it but also on cutting waste; the group has teamed up with their brewing buddies at Burnley on the Fruits Of Our Labour series.
+Their focus isn’t just on making sure food gets to those who could use it but also on cutting waste; the group has teamed up with their brewing buddies at Burnley on the Fruits Of Our Labour series.
 These beers use excess sourdough from a local bakery and highlight not only different fruits but also the sheer amount of food that is wasted.
+The concept has led to their Surplus Sour series too: these use fruit otherwise destined for landfill, such as mangoes from the NT, and are stocked in Coles' liquor stores.

-Conversations have taken place over beers for millennia; now Local Brewing Co hope the conversations sparked by theirs will bring about positive change too.
+Conversations have taken place over beers for millennia; Local Brewing Co hope the conversations sparked by theirs will bring about positive change too – and now they have a space of their own in which to start them.

 Will Ziebell